Essex & Herts Air Ambulance: Crew composition

 Each HEMS team consists of a pilot, co-pilot, a pre-hospital care doctor and a critical care paramedic, who can quickly attend the scene of an incident with life-saving support equipment to deliver advanced clinical care that is normally only found in the hospital emergency department.
 The dual-pilot scheme was introduced in 2016 to enhance patient care, as previously the paramedic would act as navigator, aiding the pilot.

 Fleet

-Essex & Herts Air Ambulance utilises two helicopters and four rapid response cars to transport their pre-hospital care teams.
+Essex & Herts Air Ambulance utilises two helicopters and four rapid response cars (RRV) to transport their pre-hospital care teams.
 Both current helicopters entered service in August 2017.
 The helicopters have the ability to access remote parts of Essex and Hertfordshire quickly, unaffected by road traffic congestions.
 The helicopters can also reach areas inaccessible to land vehicles including woods, beaches, docks and golf courses.